Wassim Aouachria

-Wassim Chouaib Aouachria (وسيم شعيب عواشرية; born 12 May 2000) is a professional footballer who plays as a forward for Bulgarian Second League club Vihren Sandanski.
+Wassim Chouaib Aouachria (وسيم شعيب عواشرية; born 12 May 2000) is a professional footballer who plays as a forward.

 A youth product of Marseille, Aouachria moved to English club Charlton Athletic in 2019, making his senior debut in 2020.
 Aouachria was born in France to Algerian parents, and holds dual-citizenship; he represented Algeria internationally at youth level at the 2018 Mediterranean Games.

 Club career

 Youth career

 Aouachria was born on 12 March 2000 in Roubaix, France, to parents from Annaba, Algeria.
 He began playing youth football at local club Aubagne in 2006, aged six, before joining Marseille's under-14 team in 2013.

 Charlton Athletic

 On 16 January 2019, Aouachria joined Charlton Athletic's Under-23 squad on a short-term contract from Marseille.
 The player stated that "the reason for leaving Marseille was due to his lack of promotion to the reserve team and his unwillingness to continue with the under-19 team".

 On 2 May 2019, his contract was extended until June 2021.
 During a training session with the first team, Aoucharia suffered an ACL injury; he had scored five goals in nine starts for the U23 team prior to his injury.
 He remained on the sidelines for over one year.

 Aouachria made his professional debut for the senior team on 10 November 2020, scoring in a 3–1 win against Leyton Orient in the EFL Trophy.

 On 23 May 2022, it was announced that Aouachria was leaving Charlton Athletic at the end of his contract.